gammamatrix/playground-auth/README.md

 #### Routes

-All routes are disabled by default in the base Playground package.
+All routes are enabled by default in the base Playground Auth package.
+- They may be disabled in the configuration.

+See the authentication routes: [routes/auth.php](routes/auth.php)

 | env()                             | config()                     |
 |-----------------------------------|------------------------------|